telehash/telehash.github.io/v3/guides/JOSE.md

 * An e3x message requires both encryption and signing, so it is a JWE of a JWS payload.
 * A handshake includes the sender's key, attached as a JWK.
-* The channel encryption does not require signing, so it is just a JWE with the channel packet as the payload.
+* If the handshake used ephemeral key agreement (ECDH) then channel encryption can reference that agreement and does not require signing and it is just a JWE with the channel packet as the payload, otherwise channel encryption is identical to a message